The Value of Connection

 The weekend retreat is being held at the beautiful Inner Guidance retreat centre, near picturesque medieval village Lavenham.
 The owner of the retreat, Jo, was a warm host and we were treated to delicious gluten-free, sugar-free, dairy-free, everything-free menu, three times a day.
 I promise; it actually was delicious.
 I haven’t felt healthier in a long time.

 In our first couples exercise I am paired with a man who I am invited to see as the ‘love of my life’ despite our having just met yesterday.
 We are told to gaze at each other, to take each other in, to imagine them without their clothes, then without their skin, to see their organs, and then their skeleton, to reach inside their skeleton and see a bright light.
 Then to put their skin and clothes back on, but to keep hold of the light, to see it shining through them.
-We were then invited to share how we felt and I think everyone enjoyed the freedom of expression which came naturally after sharing this experience.

 These exercises are intimidating, but effective and well-led.
 Elena’s teaching is highly spiritual, but grounded in accessible philosophy and she equips her clients with some valuable tools to enhance communication in relationships.